Edsel: 1959

 In response to the widely negative response to 1958 Edsel exteriors, the exterior of 1959 Edsels underwent a restyling to tone down its appearance.
-While the vertical center grille made its return (following heavy revision), a redesign of the hoodline integrated the headlamps into a full-width outer grille (visually lowering the hoodline).
+While the vertical center grille made its return, following heavy revision, a redesign of the hoodline integrated the headlamps into a full-width outer grille, visually lowering the hoodline.
 A similar revision of the rear fascia repositioned the taillamps.
 Being based on the 1959 Ford, Edsels received the same roof design as the Fairlanes.
-Although Fords got a new luxury series of cars midyear, the Galaxie, Edsel never got an equivalent series, further eroding its appeal as a medium price automobile.
+Although Ford got a new luxury series of cars mid year, the Galaxie, Edsel never got an equivalent series, further eroding its appeal as a medium price automobile.

 The 1959 Edsel interior dropped several features to increase its commonality with Ford.
-The push-button Teletouch transmission controls were withdrawn, alongside the rotating-dome speedometer, as Edsel introduced a slightly restyled version of the Ford Fairlane 500 dashboard (the optional climate control and fully padded dashboard returned).
-Alongside the use of distinct interior trim from Ford, Edsel offered a 70/30 split-bench seatback for Corsairs; in 1967, Ford would return the split-bench seatback on the Ford LTD (continuing it into the 2010s on its full-size cars).
+The push-button Teletouch transmission controls were withdrawn, alongside the rotating-dome speedometer, as Edsel introduced a slightly restyled version of the Ford Fairlane 500 dashboard.
+The optional climate control and fully padded dashboard returned.
+Alongside the use of distinct interior trim from Ford, Edsel had a 70/30 split-bench seatback for Corsairs.
+In 1967, Ford returned the split-bench seatback on the Ford LTD, continuing it into the 2010s on its full-size cars.

-For 1959, Edsel sold 44,891 vehicles in the United States; 2,505 vehicles were sold in Canada.
+In 1959, Edsel sold 44,891 vehicles in the United States.
+2,505 vehicles were sold in Canada.